MIROC-DOC/model_description/draft/Hotta_pcldphys.md

 \frac{b_1 \times m_{c}^{2}}{b_2+b_3 \frac{N_{c}}{m_{c}}}
 $$

-to take into account the effect of aerosol-cloud interaction on clouds lifetime.
+The effect of aerosol-cloud interaction on clouds lifetime is taken into account by the dependency on $N_c$.
 The accretion term is given as
 $$
 \frac{\partial q_c}{\partial t} = -
 \frac{1}{\rho}q_c q_r